EU Trade Policy

 Multilateral trade negotiations conducted within the WTO play a central role in Finland’s trade policy.
 The European Commission represents the EU Member States in the WTO.
 In Finland, the Ministry for Foreign Affairs has principal responsibility for WTO negotiations.

 The WTO’s three main functions are to serve as a permanent forum for trade negotiations, to administer trade agreements, and to solve trade disputes.
-WTO members’ trade accounts for approximately 98 per cent of world trade.
+WTO members account for around 98 per cent of world trade.
+The trade between the EU and the United States and between the EU and China, among other countries, is governed by the WTO 'acquis' of rules and agreements, as the EU currently has no free trade agreement with either country.

 Content administrator